Nasir-1310/E-Commerce-Website/README.md

 Overview
 Our E-Commerce Website allows users to browse through a variety of products, add them to their cart, and securely checkout.
 It's built using modern web technologies to ensure a responsive and intuitive user experience.
 Some key features include:

-User authentication and authorization
+--User authentication and authorization
-Product browsing with categories and search functionality Shopping cart management
+--Product browsing with categories and search functionality --Shopping cart management
-Secure payment processing
+--Secure payment processing
-Order history tracking for users
+--Order history tracking for users
-Admin panel for managing products, orders, and users
+--Admin panel for managing products, orders, and users

 Live site..